compassd/dcompass/README.md

 - `qtype(list of record types)`: Matches record type specified.
 - `geoip(codes: list of country codes, path: optional path to the mmdb database file)`: If there is one or more `A` or `AAAA` records at the current state and the first of which has got a country code in the list specified, then it matches, otherwise it always doesn't match.
 - `ipcidr(list of files that contain CIDR entries)`: Same as `geoip`, but it instead matches on CIDR.
 Supports gzip, lzma, and bzip2.
+- `header(cond: opcode|rcode|bits, query: bool)`: Matches the condition on query message header or response message header depending on the second option

 Different querying methods: